Posts

 Image

-This overview of the Israel-Palestine conflict may be of value to anyone interested in the history preceding current atrocities.
-The role of the US is crucial.
+An eight minute overview of the US-Israel relationship from Chomsky.
 For depth and breadth, Chomsky has no peer, as far as I am aware.
 I've yet to discover any error of fact in his work and have little, if any, difference of opinion with his moral reasoning.
-Chapters and transcript available at YouTube: The Occupation of Palestine: A Short History
+Chapters and transcript available at YouTube: Noam Chomsky - Why Does the U.S. Support Israel?

 What a Victory for Ukraine Should Look Like | Anatol Lieven, Feb 20, 2023, Quincy Institute for Responsible Statecraft